Rinyaresu/blog/src/content/blog/how-to-make-a-ci-using-github-actions.md

 ---
-title: How to create a rails app with docker
+title: How to make a CI workflow with GitHub Actions
 pubDate: 2022-12-08
 tags:
+  - github
+  - ci
-  - docker
+  - rails
 ---

 |> This repository use [Ruby on Rails](https://rubyonrails.org/)